 (8)

 Equation 7 is straightforward: inbreeding of individuals at any generation comes from the genetic similarity between their parents.
 Equation 8 is less intuitive.
-We want to compute the probability of identity by descent between two alleles of two different individuals taken at random at generation t, and assuming random mating of parents and a great number of matings nM (i.e. nM→).
+We want to compute the probabilities of identity by descent between two alleles of two different individuals taken at random at generation t, and assuming random mating of parents and a great number of matings nM (i.e. nM→).
 This way, the probability of mating between two individuals remains independent of previous copulas these may have been involved in.
 The probability that two alleles of generation t come from two females of generation t-1 is ¼, from two males is also ¼, and from one male and one female is ½.
 If both come from two females, the probability they came from the same mother is 1/Nf (i.e. found in full or half sibs) or two different females is 1-1/Nf.
 In the same diploid individual, the probability to sample twice the same allele is ½.
 Otherwise, two different alleles are sampled from the same individual with probability ½, but in that case they are identical by descent with probability QI(t-1).
 If the two alleles came from two different females, the probability that these two alleles are identical by descent is QS(t-1).
 The same reasoning applies to the two-males case.
 For the one-female-one-male case, the probability that the two alleles are identical is also QS(t-1).

 Combining equations 7 and 8, we get: